 Take Action Quickly Before the Evidence to Support Your Case Disappears

 Ohio law only gives us six years from the date of the bite to take legal action.
 In rare cases, you could have more time.
-Primarily, if the bite injures a child, they have six years from the date they turn 18 to file a case in civil court.
-After that time expires, you lost the right to pursue compensation in court.
+If the bite injures a child, they have six years from the date they turn 18 to file a case in civil court.
+After that time expires, you lose the right to pursue compensation in court.

-Talk to an Ohio Dog Bite Attorney Today
+Act Quickly and Talk to an Ohio Dog Bite Attorney’s Team Today

 At Bressman Law, our principal attorney David Bressman has served personal injury clients for more than 30 years.
-We know what it takes to win a dog bite case and can build the strongest possible argument for negotiating a payout or taking your case to trial.
+We know what it takes to win a dog bite case and build an argument for negotiating a payout or taking your case to trial.